Analida's Ethnic Spoon

 a closeup of a bowl of rice, peas, carrots, and a spoon on the left

-Oh, I almost forgot, I always use a rice cooker, but if you don't own one don't worry I have that covered below.
+I always use a rice cooker, but if you don't own one, don't worry, I have that covered below.

-A collage of photos showing the ingredients to make arroz con pollo in a pan on the stove.
+A photo showing ingredients to make arroz con pollo and rinsing rice.

-1. Gather all your ingredients for arroz con pollo and have measured, chopped and ready to go.
+• Step 1: Gather all your ingredients for arroz con pollo and have them measured, chopped, and ready to go.

-3. Add the rice and olive oil to a sauce pan on medium heat and stir to combine while the oil gets hot.
+• Step 3: Add the rice and olive oil to a saucepan on medium heat and stir to combine while the oil gets hot.

-4. Add the water once the rice and oil are hot.
-Bring to a boil then down the heat to medium and cook covered for about 20 minutes.
+• Step 4: Add the water once the rice and oil are hot.
+Bring to a boil, then turn down the heat to medium-low and cook covered for about 20 minutes.

-5. Fluff the rice after 20 minutes, remove from the heat uncovered and set aside.
+• Step 5: Fluff the rice after 20 minutes, remove from the heat uncovered, and set aside.

-6. While the rice is cooking season the chicken breast that has been split in half.
-Sprinkle with salt, pepper, oregano and garlic powder.
+• Step 6: While the rice is cooking, season the chicken breast that has been split in half.
+Sprinkle with salt, pepper, oregano, and garlic powder.
 Allow the chicken to sit in the spice for about an hour.
-You do to this step ahead.
+You can do this step ahead.

-7. Place 1 Tbsp of canola oil in a skillet or large braising pan on medium heat add the chicken when hot.
-Brown slightly on both sides to seal in the juices then cover and cook on low for about 10 minutes.
+• Step 7: Place 1 tablespoon of canola oil in a skillet or large braising pan on medium heat add the chicken when hot.
+Brown slightly on both sides to seal in the juices, then cover and cook on low for about 10 minutes.
 Remove from the pan once it reaches 165°F internal temperature and set aside to cool on a cutting board.

-8. In the pan where you cooked the chicken place the 1 Tbsp olive oil on medium heat then add the diced carrots, onion, garlic and recaito.
+• Step 8: In the pan where you cooked the chicken, place the 1 tablespoon olive oil on medium heat, then add the diced carrots, onion, garlic, and recaito.
 Stir and cook until the onions are translucent.

-10. Add the chicken to the pan, stir to combine and cover.
+• Step 10: Add the chicken to the pan, stir to combine, and cover.
 Cook covered until the carrots are soft.

-11. Once the carrots are soft add in the rice then stir to combine.
+• Step 11: Once the carrots are soft, add in the rice, then stir to combine.

 Frequently Asked Questions: